-Facial Filling in Londrina: restoring volume and contour with hyaluronic acid
+Facial Fillers in Brazil: restoring volume and contour with hyaluronic acid

-Facial filling with hyaluronic acid is one of the most sought-after aesthetic procedures in my clinic in Londrina.
-And it's no coincidence.
+Dermal fillers with hyaluronic acid are one of the most sought-after aesthetic procedures in my clinic in Brazil.
+And it is no coincidence.
 It is a versatile, safe treatment with immediate results that can transform the appearance of the face without the need for surgery.
-With over twenty years of experience in plastic surgery and aesthetic procedures, I can affirm that filling with hyaluronic acid, when well indicated and executed with refined technique, delivers extraordinary results.
+With over twenty years of experience as a plastic surgeon in Brazil and more than eight thousand procedures, I can affirm that facial fillers, when well planned and executed with refined technique, deliver extraordinary results.
+International patients seeking cosmetic surgery abroad often combine fillers with surgical procedures during their visit to my clinic.

-Unlike what many think, facial filling is not just for "filling" the face.
+Unlike what many think, facial fillers are not just for "filling" the face.
 In my practice, I use hyaluronic acid as a facial sculpting tool.
-Each application point, each injected quantity, and each insertion depth are carefully planned to create a harmonious and natural result.
+Each application point, each injected quantity, and each insertion depth are carefully planned to create a naturally balanced result.
 The goal is not to look filled — it is to look like you, just with the vitality of years gone by.

 The main areas of the face treated with fillers